 Ingredients

-- 2 thick slices milk bread or regular thick white bread, like Texas toast
+- 2 thick slices milk bread Japanese or Asian kind; or sub with Texas white toast

 - 1 tablespoon white granulated sugar

-- Β½ cup whipping cream or heavy cream chilled (or see dairy-free sub in Notes section below)
+- ½ cup whipping cream or heavy cream chilled

 Instructions

-- In a large bowl, add chilled whipping cream and white granulated sugar.
-Whisk until you have firm stiff peaks but don't over whip it.
-Chill the cream in the fridge as you prepare the other ingredients.
-Tip: if you have an electric hand mixer or stand mixer, start whisking on low speed and work your way up to medium-high speed.
+- In a large bowl, add chilled whipping cream and granulated sugar.
+Whisk until stiff peaks form-do not overmix, or it will turn into butter.
+The cream is ready when it holds its shape if you tilt the bowl.
+Refrigerate while you prepare the remaining ingredients.
+If using a hand mixer or stand mixer, start on low speed and gradually increase to medium-high.

-- Slice off the bread crusts off with a sharp knife or serrated knife.
+- Trim the crusts from the bread using a sharp or serrated knife.

-- Lay out a large sheet of plastic wrap on a cutting board and place a slice of bread on top.
-Spread a thin layer of the whipped cream on top of the bread and then place the strawberries in an 'X' shape pointing in the same direction.Β Remember which direction theyβre pointing in.
+- Lay a large sheet of plastic wrap on a cutting board and place one slice of bread on top.
+Spread a thin, even layer of whipped cream over the surface.
+Arrange the strawberries in an "X" pattern, all facing the same direction.
+Take note of their orientation for slicing later.

-- Tightly wrap the sandwich with plastic wrap.
-Draw a diagonal line on the plastic wrap indicating which direction the strawberries are pointing.
-Rest the sandwich in the back of the fridge for at least 30 minutes or 2-3 hours (or overnight) to set the cream.
-You can also quick-freeze it for 15 minutes.
+- Wrap the sandwich tightly in plastic wrap.
+Mark a diagonal line on the wrap to indicate the direction of the strawberries.
+Chill in the back of the fridge for at least 30 minutes to set, or I recommend freezing it for 15-30 minutes to make slicing easier.

 Maria